SKrushna/NodeJS/README.md

 ### How to run all the javascript files in each chapters?

-Just write the below command in your terminal:\
+Just write the below command in your terminal:

---> $ npm start
+$ npm start

 Now test it on the localhost: http://localhost:8888/